Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

    ![](/_images/_atc/_atc_assembly/temp/IMG_0883.JPG)

-1. With the filter regulator fixed in place, **cut the air line tubing such that**:
+1. With the filter regulator fixed in place, **cut the tubing such that**:

    * One line connects the **air compressor** to the filter regulator **inlet**, labelled IN.
    * The existing line (in the drag chain) connects the spindle to the filter regulator **outlet**, labelled OUT.